daodiseomirror/docs/contracts/mint.md

 ### `OpenPosition`

 {% hint style="info" %}
-Used for creating a new CDP with TerraUSD collateral.
+Used for creating a new CDP with DaodiseoUSD collateral.
 For creating a CDP using mAsset collateral, you need to use the [Receive Hook variant](mint.md#openposition-1).
 {% endhint %}

 Opens a new CDP with an initial deposit of collateral.
 The user specifies the target minted mAsset for the CDP, and sets the desired initial collateralization ratio, which must be greater or equal than the minimum for the mAsset.
 The initial amount of minted mAsset tokens are determined by: